CID15/aem-groovy-console/README.md

 [CID 15](https://www.cid15.org)

+> [!WARNING]
-_Note: this project is no longer being actively maintained.
-Please see the fork here for the latest updates: https://github.com/orbinson/aem-groovy-console_
+> This project is no longer being actively maintained.
+Please see the fork here for the latest updates: https://github.com/orbinson/aem-groovy-console

 ## Overview